kbrunik/GreenHEART/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Add your information here. -->
  - OS: <e.g. Ubuntu 20.04 or macOS 10.12>
  - Python version: <Result of `python --version`>
- - Library versions
-   - Results of `pip freeze`, for example
+ - Relevant library versions, from the results of `pip freeze`, for example:
    - FLORIS
+   - HOPP
    - matplotlib
    - NREL-PySAM
    - numpy